 Chrissy and the Burroughs Boy

 No girl forgets her first crush.
-The least he could do is remember it.
+The least he can do is remember it.

 Chrissy James has only been home in small-town Levenham a few weeks when her teenage crush plays hero and saves her from an aggressive drunk.
 Seven years ago, Nick Burroughs was the school hottie while she was the overweight girl with braces, bad hair, and an unrequited obsession with the sports star every girl in school wanted.
 Her failed efforts to attract Nick’s attention still burn.